 - Other than that, there are also full-time job openings in the same departments.

 - Twitter is rolling out an update that lets you view tweets in reverse chronological order.
 Previously, Twitter prompted the “top tweet” first on users’ feeds which, according to most of them, was inconvenient.
 This feature rolled out on 18th December 2018.

 - Twitter has recently reported a cyber attack on their system that seems to be state-sponsored.
 The possible culprits, as Twitter mentioned, are Saudi Arabia and China.
 Their blog post stated, “…large number of inquiries coming from individual IP addresses located in China and Saudi Arabia”.

 - Former New York mayor and President Trump’s lawyer, Rudy Guiliani, is accusing Twitter of letting people misuse his tweet.
 What happened was that Guiliani accidentally forgot to put a space after a period in his tweet.
 A web-designer in Atlanta, Jason Velazquez, noticed this, bought the domain for $5, and hilariously placed an anti-Trump message on the site.

-- A recent online survey hosted by Statista has revealed the list of the most distrusted tech companies.
+- A survey hosted by Statista has revealed the list of the most distrusted tech companies.
 The survey had a 1000 respondents and was held from 9th-15th December 2018.
 Twitter was found to be the 2nd most distrusted company, tying with Amazon after 8% people deemed it untrustworthy.
 Facebook got the first place with 40% people finding it untrustworthy.